Everything from conception to completion

 *These prices are for a very standard, basic builds.
 For more detailed costings, get in touch with Supa Group on 03 9458 1666.

 There are some unpredictable costs that may arise during your home extension.
-Professional costs, such as engineering and building surveyors, are intangible yet are so important to making sure your extension is built to last, and complies with all council and building regulations.
+Professional costs, such as engineering (especially when adding a second level to a house) and building surveyors, are intangible yet are so important to making sure your extension is built to last, and complies with all council and building regulations.

 You family may also need to seek new accommodation during the course of the build, if it is an extensive project.